freenas/freenas-docs/userguide/storage.rst

 Examples: Common Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The examples shown here both start with the same setup of source and
+The examples shown here use the same setup of source and destination
-destination computers.
+computers.

 *Alpha* (Source)